WICG/file-system-access/proposals/CloudIdentifier.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
 The objective of this API is to allow web applications to detect whether a `FileSystemHandle` they have acquired (obtained via file/directory picker or as a parameter of an opening flow as a registered file handler) belongs to a cloud-synced file/directory.
-If so, the web application receives a “cloud handle” so that it can directly interact with the file/directory using the cloud storage provider’s (CSP) web APIs.
+If so, the web application receives a “cloud identifier” so that it can directly interact with the file/directory using the cloud storage provider’s (CSP) web APIs.

 A CSP can register as a local sync client to the browser, which in turn may ask the local sync client to provide a unique identifier for a given file/directory when requested.